 Figure 10.
 Nerves (yellow) serving the pancreas.
 The cross sectional image (A) emphasizes the location of the celiac ganglia of the autonomic system lateral to the aorta while (B) emphasizes the rich nerve plexus that connects these ganglia to the pancreas.

-SMA, superior mesenteric artery.
-PL, plexus.
+SMA (superior mesenteric artery).
+PL (plexus).
+(Figure used with permission of the Japan Pancreas Association and the Kanehara publishers).

 There is no anatomic landmark for the division between the body and tail of the pancreas although the left border of the aorta is sometimes used to mark the junction (2, 6).
 Hellman defined the tail as the one fourth of the pancreas from the tip of the tail to the head, whereas Wittingen defined the junction between the body and tail as the point where the gland sharply narrowed (4, 16).
-It would be difficult to define this point in the pancreases shown in Fig. 1.
+It would be difficult to define this point in the pancreases shown in Figure 1.

-3. Embryology and Development
+III.
+Embryology and Development